A Retailer Guide to Commercial Insurance Purchasing in CT and NY

 - Automobile insurance covers cars, vans, trucks and trailers used for your business.
-If you don’t own a commercial vehicle then Hired and None Owned Auto is appropriate
+Hired and None Owned Auto is appropriate if you don’t own a commercial vehicle.

 - Workers’ compensation insurance covers employees’ on-the-job injuries.
 The law often requires this commercial insurance.

 - Disability insurance is a requirement in addition to workers’ compensation for New York State businesses with employees.

 Many retail businesses don’t think about cyber hacking.
 Nevertheless, retail business is just as susceptible as any other business and sometimes more.
 Did you know that 62% of victims of cyber attacks are small to midsize businesses?

 Your retail store likely receives orders every day from customers who pay by credit card.
 Consequently, cyber criminals may find opportunity to access customer information.
 Cyber criminals are constantly using new and sophisticated ways to hack payment systems, access accounts and even steal identities.

 Valuable information may be stolen if your system is hacked.
 So, these five cyber coverages can help cover costs incurred in case this happens:

 - Data Breach

 - Business Income Extension for Cloud Service Interruption